ishdev2003/sample/README.md

 # sample
-This is my 1st GitHub repository
+This is my 1st GitHub repository.Author: Ishwar Devale